+Automated technologies or interactions.
 As you interact with our websites, we may automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, [server logs] and other similar technologies.
 [We may also receive Technical Data about you if you visit other websites employing our cookies.]
-Please see our Cookies Policy
+Please see our Cookies Policy, for further details].

 - Technical Data from the following parties: analytics and search providers such as Google based outside the EU.

 - Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Worldpay, Merchant Services, based outside EU.